plaguss/reducto/docs/command_line_interface.rst

 .. option::  -v, --version

-   TBD: Show the version in use.
+   Prints the version of the current program installed.

 .. option:: -f, --format <format>

    Format for the reports.
-Currently only *json* is available.
+If *tabulate* is installed, the formats include *json* and those allowed for tabulate, i.e. *github*, *rst*, *simple*, *grid*...

 .. option:: --grouped, --ungrouped